 Activation Lock can be enabled by an MDM solution at any time for iOS and iPadOS devices in Apple School Manager or Apple Business Manager without users being able to disable it or requiring users to enable Find My on their device.

-This is especially helpful for users with Managed Apple IDs from Apple School Manager or Apple Business Manager, as Managed Apple IDs can’t use Find My.
+This is especially helpful for users with Managed Apple IDs from Apple School Manager or Apple Business Manager, because Managed Apple IDs can’t use Find My.

 You can use an MDM solution to allow Activation Lock on a supervised device.
-This lets your organization benefit from the theft-deterrent functionality of Activation Lock, while still letting you turn it off if a user is unable to authenticate with their Apple ID for any reason, including if they’ve left the organization.
+This lets your organisation benefit from the theft-deterrent functionality of Activation Lock, while still letting you turn it off if a user is unable to authenticate with their Apple ID for any reason, including if they’ve left the organisation.

 If Find My is on when your MDM solution allows Activation Lock, Activation Lock is enabled at that time.